carasaj/bank_churn_model/README.md

 # bank_churn_project

-The main file is bank_churn_final.ipynb
+The main notebook is `bank_churn_final.ipynb`

 The project goal is to create a machine learning model for predicting bank customer churn.
-Alternative processing techniques and models are used as comparisons.
+Alternative data processing techniques, features, and models are used as comparisons.

 ## Overview